rpatelCERN/CORD19/README.md

 ## My First Try

 The current version of the repository has a more brute force method (counting, tagging and ranking phrases) of mining the data only because this is my first project with any NLP.
 Also I am biased by many HEP cut and count publications.
 No ML-algos are used thus far because I am still getting my feet wet, but the code in this repository should help other novices like myself use simple NLP libraries to query the dataset.
+I also include a simple KMeans fit algo to check how the body text lines that match keywords can be mapped onto topics.

 For ranking phrases I rely on two main NLP tools: PyTextRank and rake-nltk.
 Additional information on these can be found here: